Frequently Asked Questions

 8. What are the extracurricular activities?

-9. Will I travel to different Air Force Bases while in Air Force ROTC?
+9. Will I travel to different Air Force and Space Force Bases while in Air Force ROTC?

-Yes.
-We realize the vast scope of the Air Force is difficult to visualize in the classroom.
-Therefore, we attempt to provide you the opportunity to visit an Air Force base for a firsthand look at how it operates.
+Yes, we realize the vast scope of the Air Force is difficult to visualize in the classroom.
+Therefore, we attempt to provide you the opportunity to visit an Air Force or Space Force base annually for a firsthand look at how it operates.
 You'll be accompanied by an experienced, active duty Air Force officer.
-Every year we offer the opportunity to participate in a base visit.

 10. I am interested in joining Air Force ROTC Detachment 150.
 What is my next step?
 Whom should I contact?